sta310-sp22/website/content/help/index.md

 If you're having trouble with your RStudio container...

 - First try opening the RStudio container using a different web browser.
 - If you're still having issues, next try restarting the container.
-[Click here](https://www.introds.org/Restart_Docker_Container.pdf) for instructions on restarting.
+[Click here](https://www.introds.org/Restart_Docker_Container.pdf) for instructions on restarting the container.
 - Lastly, if the issues persist, submit a ticket to OIT and they can look into the issue further.
 [Click here](https://duke.qualtrics.com/jfe/form/SV_6s3DOsiCIzNya9w) to submit the ticket.